What is an Accounting Worksheet?

-Accounting Worksheet is a spreadsheet tool that records all accounting information and is used to prepare financial statements of the company at the end of the accounting cycle, thereby ensuring its financial accuracy.
+Accounting Worksheet is a spreadsheet tool that records all accounting information and is used to prepare the company’s financial statements at the end of the accounting cycle, thereby ensuring its financial accuracy.

 - These accounting spreadsheets are designed mainly for internal purposes only where the external users of the company, like investors, creditors, etc., rarely get the chance to see the accounting worksheet of the company.